viperproject/prusti-dev/docs/user-guide/src/tour/generics.md

 ```
 This is because the generic type `T` might not implement [`PartialEq`](https://doc.rust-lang.org/std/cmp/trait.PartialEq.html) and thus not have an equality function `==` that could be called on it like `i32` does.
 Since we only used `==` inside of specifications, we can fix this problems by using [snapshot equality `===`](../syntax.md#snapshot-equality) instead.

-Here you can see where some of the changes where done (expand to see full changes):
+Here you can see where some of the changes were done (expand to see the full changes):

 ```rust,noplaypen
 {{#rustdoc_include ../../../../prusti-tests/tests/verify/pass/user-guide/generic.rs:generic_types}}